 - Accept that your partner (or you) has/have the disease.

-- Accept that the partner dealing their addict/alcoholic partner’s undiagnosed, misunderstood, unhealthily discussed brain disease has suffered their own brain and physical changes; brain and physical changes that must also be addressed and/or treated, if necessary.
+- Accept that the partner dealing their addict/alcoholic partner’s undiagnosed, misunderstood, unhealthily discussed brain disease has suffered their own brain and physical changes (aka the health consequences of secondhand drinking); brain and physical changes that must also be addressed and/or treated, if necessary.

 - Understand that healing the brain disease is complicated and takes time but there are many, many options for doing so.